Louth Derby: Derby history

-In pre season of 2009, Declan “Fabio” O’Brien, Drogheda legend, moved from the Boynesiders to the Lilywhites on a free transfer, and was met with a hostile reception by the home supporters at United Park when he lined out for Dundalk in the Jim Malone Cup match on 24 February.
-He was branded a traitor, subjected to banners reading “Judas”, and a pigs head was thrown onto the pitch, inspired by the infamous incident involving Luís Figo at the Camp Nou in 2002.
-Drogheda went on to win the game 4-3 on penalties after a scoreless draw, with O'Brien missing his spot kick, but he retained his legendary status at the club when he rejoined them ahead of the 2012 season and helped them win the League Cup.
+In the pre-season of 2009, Declan O'Brien moved between the clubs on a free transfer, and was met with a hostile reception by the home supporters at United Park when he lined out for Dundalk in the Jim Malone Cup match on 24 February.
+He was branded a traitor, subjected to banners reading "Judas", and a pigs head was thrown onto the pitch, inspired by the infamous incident involving Luís Figo at the Camp Nou in 2002.
+Drogheda went on to win the game 4-3 on penalties after a scoreless draw, with O'Brien missing his spot kick.
+He went on to rejoin Drogheda ahead of the 2012 season and helped them win the 2012 League Cup.

-The first league meeting for almost eight years was on 20 March 2009, when Dundalk won 3-0 at Oriel Park courtesy of a brace of penalties from Chris Turner and a goal from Darren Mansaram.
+The first league meeting for almost eight years was on 20 March in the 2009 season, when Dundalk won 3-0 at Oriel Park courtesy of a brace of penalties from Chris Turner and a goal from Darren Mansaram.
 Drogheda, who were suffering from financial difficulties, fell to a 4-2 defeat later that year when Alex Williams scored twice in between goals from Ger Rowe and Chris Turner.
 Drogheda failed to win another league derby until 10 June 2011 when Dinny Corcoran and Philip Hand helped them to a 2-1 win despite Daniel Kearns striking back in the 86th minute.
-That same year, Dundalk found their first cup win against the Drogs since 2003, a terrific goal from Keith Ward and another from Mark Quigley 5 minutes later securing their place in the fifth round of the FAI Cup.
+That same year, Dundalk found their first cup win against Drogheda since 2003, when a goal from Keith Ward and another from Mark Quigley five minutes later secured their place in the fifth round of the 2011 FAI Cup.

-In 2012, Drogheda produced a fantastic comeback at United Park on 31 August.
+In the 2012 League of Ireland Premier Division, Drogheda produced a significant comeback at United Park on 31 August 2012.
 Dundalk looked on course for a surprise victory, going 2-0 up inside 31 minutes thanks to Mark Griffin, but their lead slipped away when Peter Hynes scored after half an hour, and grabbed the equaliser in the 87th minute.
-Drogheda would have been forgiven for holding on for a draw, but miraculously grabbed all three points in injury time when John Sullivan scored the winner.
-On 6 October 2013 they made it to the FAI Cup final once again when they controversially beat Dundalk 1-0 in front of 2,000 people at United Park, a game dubbed "The biggest Louth Derby in history" by the Dundalk Democrat.
-Their biggest ever derby victory came on opening day of the 2014 campaign, Declan O’Brien netting a brace after goals from Eric Foley and Gavin Brennan proved enough to stifle Dundalk, who struck through Patrick Hoban, and win 4-1 on 7 March.
+Drogheda ultimately grabbed all three points in injury time when John Sullivan scored the winner.
+On 6 October 2013, they made it to the 2013 FAI Cup Final once again when they controversially beat Dundalk 1-0 in front of 2,000 people at United Park, a game dubbed "The biggest Louth Derby in history" by the Dundalk Democrat.
+Their biggest ever derby victory came on opening day of the 2014 campaign, Declan O'Brien netting a brace after goals from Eric Foley and Gavin Brennan proved enough to stifle Dundalk, who struck through Patrick Hoban, and win 4-1 on 7 March.
 The game also saw three red cards, for Philip Hughes, Gavin Brennan, and Simon Kelly.
-Despite opening day defeat, Dundalk went on to beat the Drogs 7-0 at Oriel on 20 May, their largest victory over them, and win the league title for the first time in 19 years, the start of a period of complete dominance by the Lilywhites.
+Despite opening day defeat, Dundalk went on to beat Drogheda 7-0 at Oriel on 20 May, their largest victory over them, and win the league title for the first time in 19 years.